microsoft/PowerToys/doc/thirdPartyRunPlugins.md

 ## Extending software plugins

-Below are community created plugins that target a website / software.
-They created and maintained by third-party and not officially supported or recognized by the website or software they extend.
+Below are community created plugins that target a website or software.
+They are created and maintained by a third-party and not officially supported or recognized by the website or software they extend.

 | Plugin | Author | Description |
 | ------ | ------ | ----------- |